knelasevero/home-server-infra/md/homeprivatecloud2.md

 $ sudo ./openvpn-install.sh
 ```

 You can choose most of the default options, but for the port, choose something different.
-In some cases the VPN port will be by default blocked in your router/modem, so you can choose a different one here and take not of it to portforward later.
+In some cases the VPN port will be by default blocked in your router/modem, so you can choose a different one here and take note of it to portforward later.
 Choose any DNS resolvers of your preference.
 If you are not sure which to chosse, go with `1.1.1.1`.
-The final field will ask your for the first client name, and you can choose whatever you like.
+The final field will ask you for the first client name, and you can choose whatever you like.

 Before we can start a VPN connection we need to portforward a port on the modem/router to your port on the Server.
 To do that first find the IP of your gateway in the Server on the wifi or cabled interface (whichever gives you internet). **If you followed the [Home private network](https://knela.dev/homeprivatenetwork) guide, this will of course be different.
 And you would need to port forward on both your modem and your Pfsense router.
 If you did not follow that guide yet, you can just go forward here.**